thingsboard/thingsboard.github.io/docs/devices-library/nodemcuv2.md

 ---
-layout: devices-library-article
+layout: docwithnav
-title: How to connect NodeMCU V2 to ThingsBoard?
+title: "How to connect NodeMCU V2 to ThingsBoard?"
-category: Microcontrollers
-chip: ESP8266
-connectivity: HTTP, MQTT, WIFI
-vendor: NodeMCU
-deviceImageFileName: nodemcuv2.jpg
+redirect_to: "/devices-library/ce/nodemcuv2/"
 ---

-* TOC
-{:toc}

-{% include get-hosts-name.html %}
-{% include /docs/devices-library/guides/nodemcuv2.md %}